Wassaf001/CogniBrowse/README.md

 ## AI Features

 Our browser integrates powerful AI capabilities to make your browsing smarter and more efficient.
-Here are some of the AI features:
+Here are some of the AI features we plan to implement:

 - **Recommendations**: Receive personalized content recommendations based on your browsing history.
 - **Text Summarization**: Summarize lengthy articles and web pages for quick reading.
-- **Voice Search**: Use voice commands to search the web.

 ## Contributing